praesongprasit/praesongprasit/README.md

 ## Hello! 👋

 I see you're stalking my profile.
-There ain't much here, but I'm working to imporve that situation!
+There ain't much here, but I'm working to improve that situation!

 🍵 CSS, HTML, UX, accessibility, design & dev collab are my jam.
 Please feel free to ask me anything related to those topics!